Home

 • Landmarks on the spiritual path

-Who Would Benefit From Reading This Book and why?
+Who Would Benefit From Reading This Book and Why?

-If like me your coaching often takes you to expanding the realms of personal development and which takes you to facilitating journeys towards greater self knowledge then this book will instil a confidence in facilitating inner search, growth and development in the spiritual realm.
+If like me your coaching often takes you to expanding the realms of personal development and which takes you to facilitating journeys towards greater self knowledge then this book will instill a confidence in facilitating inner search, growth and development in the spiritual realm.

 Reviewer’s Opinion

-The book offers knowledge of lives completely transformed attaining spiritual wholeness, of for example, Ram Das, Remember, Be Here Now and Malcolm X The Autobiography of Malcolm X to practical lessons in how to master your own mind.
-Particularly relevant here is Eckhart Tolle - The Power of Now and Thich Nhat Hanh - The Miracle of Mindfulness on living in the now and attuned to a much richer deeper experience of life.
+The book offers knowledge of lives completely transformed attaining spiritual wholeness, of for example, Ram Das, Remember, Be Here Now and Malcolm X The Autobiography of Malcolm X, to practical lessons in how to master your own mind.
+Particularly relevant here is:

 Again Tom Bowdon provides an excellent taste of some of the best writing on spirituality that enables you to navigate your way around the array of literature.
-I have read many of the offerings and still found little gems of inspiration like.
-Miguel Ruiz- The Four Agreements, ‘be impeccable with our words, take nothing personally, assume nothing and always do your best’
+I have read many of the offerings and still found little gems of inspiration like:

 Reviewer

-Pami Loomba ( Coach)
+Pami Loomba (Coach)

 See Also:-